Clinical AI with EHR Integrations: SMART on FHIR Guide

 What we mean by EHR integration

 For Glass, EHR integration means chart-context clinical AI.
 The EHR remains the system of record.
-SMART on FHIR authorizes access to the patient context needed for the clinician's session, and Glass uses that context to support ambient scribing plus clinical decision support.
+SMART on FHIR authorizes access to the patient context needed for the clinician''s session, and Glass uses that context to support ambient scribing plus clinical decision support.

 How SMART on FHIR fits into the workflow